- Nomination Form

 - Medal of the Order – no quota limitation

-Awards and appointments in the Order of Australia are publicly announced on Australia Day (26 January) and The Queen’s Birthday public holiday (June).
+Awards and appointments in the Order of Australia are publicly announced on Australia Day (26 January) and The Queen’s Birthday public holiday (June), on this website and publicly announced through the media.
+Publication of the list is also notified in the Commonwealth of Australia Gazette.

-Recipients are invited to a ceremony where they are presented with their award in the Order of Australia by either the Governor General or State Governor or the Administrator of the Northern Territory (dependent on location and level of award).
+Recipients are invited to a ceremony at Government House in the state or territory in which they reside, where they are presented with their award in the Order of Australia by either the Governor General or State Governor or the Administrator of the Northern Territory (dependent on location and level of award).

 Investitures take place twice a year, usually in April and September.